-The side effects of opioid use have provided even more profits for drug manufacturers.
-For example, television airwaves are now flooded with advertisements for remedies for the most common opioid-related side effect, opioid-induced constipation, which increases a long-term opioid user’s healthcare costs by over $10,000.

 The recipe for generating sky-high revenues is clear: patients who are prescribed opioids become physically and psychologically dependent on the drugs.
 When these opioid-addicted patients can no longer legally obtain opioids, they seek the drugs on the black market or turn to heroin which provides a similar high to prescription opioids.
 Defendants have generated a loyal customer base: hundreds of thousands of patients whose addiction guarantees an insatiable demand for the drugs and consistently high profits.
-The scheme began with Manufacturer Defendants, who deliberately polluted the national marketplace, including in Rockbridge County, with lies and misinformation about the efficacy of opioids to treat chronic pain and the risks of addiction.
-Using hired guns, advertising and marketing materials, the Manufacturers promoted the fictitious concept of “pseudoaddiction,” advocated that signs of addiction should be treated with more opioids, falsely claimed that opioid dependence and withdrawal could be easily managed and denied the risks of higher and protracted opioid dosages.
+The scheme began with Manufacturer Defendants, who deliberately polluted the national marketplace, including in Halifax County, with lies and misinformation about the efficacy of opioids to treat chronic pain, safety and abuse deterrent properties of their particular opioid products, and the risks of addiction.
+Using hired guns, advertising, and marketing materials, the Manufacturers promoted the fictitious concept of “pseudoaddiction,” advocated that signs of addiction should be treated with more opioids, falsely claimed that opioid dependence and withdrawal could be easily managed, and denied the risks of higher and protracted opioid dosages.

+Even those Opioid manufacturers who may not have affirmatively polluted the national marketplace with false information about the dangers of opioids substantially contributed to the epidemic by purposefully and knowingly riding the coattails of the false narrative that had been intentionally developed by others.
+The generic opioid manufacturers identified in this complaint recognized the profits to be made from the lies that had been spun regarding opioid addiction and offered “spread pricing” to motivate the purchase, dispensing, utilization, and reimbursement of their products by distributors, retailers, mail order pharmacies, and pharmacy benefit managers.

-Wholesale distributors, such as the Distributor Defendants, could have and should have been able to stem the excess flow of opioids into Virginia and Rockbridge County, but they did not.
-Wholesale drug distributors receive prescription opioids from drug manufacturers and transfer the opioids to hospitals, pharmacies, doctors, and other healthcare providers who then dispense the drugs to patients.
+The Distributor Defendants did nothing to stem the excess flow of opioids into Virginia and Halifax County.
+Wholesale drug distributors receive prescription opioids from drug manufacturers and transfer the opioids to hospitals, pharmacies, doctors, and other healthcare providers, who then dispense the drugs to patients.
 Distributors are required by federal and state law to control and report unlawful drug diversions.
-The Distributor Defendants deliberately ignored these responsibilities, lobbied for higher reporting thresholds and pocketed profits at the expense of Rockbridge County.
+The Distributor Defendants purposefully ignored these responsibilities, lobbied for higher reporting thresholds and pocketed profits on every opioid they moved—all at the expense of Halifax County and other communities like it.

+The Pharmacy Defendants (retail and mail order) likewise did nothing to stem the flow of excess opioids into Halifax County.
+To the contrary, each of the Pharmacy Defendants dispensed opioids—and profited therefrom—through both their brick and mortar stores, and their mail order pharmacies.

+The Pharmacy Defendants made money on every opioid prescription they filled; even more so when filled through their mail order facilities or shipped by their own distribution centers.
+Much of the money Pharmacy Defendants made came from opioid manufacturers themselves (either directly or as a result of favorable “spread pricing”, see FN 14 above) or distributors—both of whom were likewise incentivized to maximize opioid use.

+The Pharmacy Defendants ignored their responsibilities under federal and state law to monitor, detect, investigate, refuse to fill, and report suspicious orders which the Pharmacy Defendants knew or should have known were likely to be diverted in and around Halifax.

-The Manufacturer and Distributer Defendants’ efforts to promote their scheme to distribute unnecessary opioids were purposefully facilitated by pharmacy benefit managers (“PBMs) who ensured that opioids were paid for, reimbursed, or covered by public and private payors through their pharmacy benefit plans.
+The Manufacturer, Distributor, and Pharmacy Defendants’ efforts to promote their scheme to distribute unnecessary opioids were purposefully facilitated by pharmacy benefit managers (“PBMs) who—in addition to operating mail order pharmacies and, at times, acting as distributors—ensured that opioids were available, paid for, reimbursed, and at all times covered by public and private pharmacy benefit plans.